CPJKU/partitura/docs/introduction.rst

 ============
 Introduction
 ============
-Partitura is a lightweight Python package for handling the musical information contained symbolic music formats, such as musical scores and MIDI performances.
-The package is built for the researcher in music information research (MIR) that need easy access to a large amount of music information.
+Partitura is a lightweight Python package for handling the musical information contained in symbolic music formats, such as musical scores and MIDI performances.
+The package is built for researchers in the music information research (MIR) field that need easy access to a large amount of musical information.

 As opposed to audio files, symbolically encoded music contains explicit note information, and organizes them notes in temporal and organizational structures such as measures, beats, parts, and voices.